mcs-cice/Thesis-Sergio-Rodriguez-Python-Codes/README.md

-Repository of Pytho codes used for the analyses created in the developmnet of my Thesis.
+Repository of Python codes used for the analyses created in the developmnet of my Thesis:

 Enhancing Lithium Diffusion in Solid Polymer Electrolyte Batteries throught Molecular Dynamic Simulations